What Are Your Greatest Strengths?

 Here’s an example for “I am a people person”:

 “I have always been told I have really good people skills.
 Recently one of our best customers called in with a big messy claim.
 She was pretty irate and not happy with how the claims adjuster had treated her.
-I calmly listened to her concerns, suggested a couple of ways we could work through the problem, then contacted the carrier’s adjuster team supervisor, explained the problem, and was able to get the claim back on track.
-The adjustor called the client, apologized for their rudeness, and as a result, the customer called me back and thanked me for getting involved and even wrote a thank you letter to my boss.”
+I calmly listened to her concerns, suggested a couple of ways we could work through the problem, then contacted the adjuster’s team manager, explained the problem, and was able to get the claim back on track.
+The adjustor called the client, apologized for their rudeness, and as a result, the customer called me back and thanked me for getting involved, and even wrote a thank you letter to my boss.”

 Make sure to back everything up with a little story that shows your strengths in action.
 Watch for “buying” queues from the hiring manager such as head nodding or agreement sounds that give you valuable feedback that your answer is hitting home.